 Our review has some limitations.
-For studies of test accuracy that were conducted in ophthalmology settings, details about the study participants were sometimes limited, making it difficult to determine whether participants had known impaired visual acuity or obvious symptoms of impaired visual acuity.
+For studies of test accuracy conducted in ophthalmology settings, details about the study participants were sometimes limited, making it difficult to determine whether participants had known impaired visual acuity or obvious symptoms of impaired visual acuity.
 Thus, we may have included some studies that would not meet eligibility criteria if additional description of the study populations was available.
-Next, studies of test accuracy were most commonly conducted in Head Start programs, schools, the community, or ophthalmology clinics; primary care clinics were rarely involved and applicability of findings to primary care settings is therefore less certain.
+Next, studies of test accuracy were most commonly conducted in Head Start programs, schools, the community, or ophthalmology clinics; primary care clinics were rarely involved, and applicability of findings to primary care settings is therefore less certain.

 We did not include comparative effectiveness (i.e., head-to-head) studies, such as those comparing atropine with patching.
-The previous review for the U.S. Preventive Services Task Force (USPSTF) identified head-to-head trials that compared different patching regimens (e.g., 2-hour vs. 6-hour patching), different atropine regimens (daily atropine vs. weekend atropine), and patching with atropine.137, 139-143 The review concluded that the trials found no differences in visual acuity improvement in the amblyopic eye between the treatments.
+The previous review for the USPSTF identified head-to-head trials that compared different patching regimens (e.g., 2- vs. 6-hour per day patching), different atropine regimens (daily vs. weekend atropine), and patching versus atropine.^{137, 139-143} The review concluded that the trials found no differences in visual acuity improvement in the amblyopic eye between the treatments.

-For studies evaluating adverse effects of treatment, we required a concurrent control group to be eligible, and we did not include head-to-head comparative effectiveness studies (e.g., comparing patching with atropine).
-Lacking an inactive treatment control group, head-to-head studies do not provide evidence on whether treatments increase the risk of adverse effects compared with no treatment.
-A previous systematic review for the USPSTF summarized adverse effects from head-to-head trials and found that patching (vs. atropine) and atropine plus a plano lens (vs. atropine alone) were associated with an increased risk of temporary visual acuity worsening (of $\geq 2$ lines or $\geq 1$ line) in the nonamblyogenic eye in two trials, but visual acuity subsequently returned to baseline in nearly all children.
-The review noted that two other trials found no difference in risk for visual acuity loss in the nonamblyopic eye when comparing different patching or atropine regimens.
-Previous head-to-head studies examining atropine have noted that commonly reported adverse effects included light sensitivity, lid/conjunctival irritation, eye pain/headache, and facial flushing.
-Skin irritation was also reported as an adverse effect of patching in one study.
-One head-to-head study of patching and atropine found that both treatments were well tolerated, but that patching had worse subscale scores for adverse effects, difficulty with compliance, and social stigma.
-Another qualitative study of children with amblyopia found that children undergoing treatment often felt self-conscious, embarrassed, and ashamed, and these concerns were predominantly related to glasses or patching.
-Overall, most of the adverse effects identified in various head-to-head studies were mild and resolved after treatment completion.
+For studies evaluating adverse effects of treatment, eligible studies were required to have a concurrent control group, and we did not include head-to-head comparative effectiveness studies (e.g., comparing patching with atropine).
+Because they lack an inactive treatment control group, head-to-head studies do not provide evidence on whether treatment increases the risk of adverse effects compared with no treatment.
+A previous systematic review for the USPSTF summarized adverse effects from head-to-head trials and found that patching (vs. atropine) and atropine plus a plano lens (vs. atropine alone) were associated with an increased risk of temporary worsening of visual acuity (≥ 2 lines or ≥ 1 line) in the nonamblyogenic eye in two trials, but visual acuity subsequently returned to baseline in nearly all children.67 The review noted that two other trials found no difference in risk for visual acuity loss in the nonamblyopic eye when comparing different patching or atropine regimens.67 Previous head-to-head studies examining atropine have noted that commonly reported adverse effects include light sensitivity, lid/conjunctival irritation, eye pain/headache, and facial flushing.^{137, 141} Skin irritation was also reported as an adverse effect of patching in one study.137 One head-to-head study of patching and atropine found that both treatments were well tolerated but that patching had worse subscale scores for adverse effects, difficulty with compliance, and social stigma.137 Another qualitative study of children with amblyopia found that children undergoing treatment often felt self-conscious, embarrassed, and ashamed, and these concerns were predominantly related to glasses or patching.144 Overall, most of the adverse effects identified in various head-to-head studies were mild and resolved after treatment completion.

-Finally, we excluded studies published in languages other than English and those conducted in countries not categorized as very high on the Human Development Index as defined by the United Nations Development Programme.
+Finally, we excluded studies published in languages other than English and those conducted in countries not categorized as "very high" on the Human Development Index, as defined by the United Nations Development Programme.